Explosions, huge fire in Sudanese city of Port Sudan

 Top UN court dismisses Sudan’s genocide case against UAE

-Al Jazeera’s Hiba Morgan, reporting from the Sudanese capital, Khartoum, said residents in the port city reported that attack drones launched by the paramilitary Rapid Support Forces (RSF) hit a fuel depot and other targets.
+Al Jazeera’s Hiba Morgan, reporting from the Sudanese capital, Khartoum, said residents in the port city reported that attack drones launched by the paramilitary Rapid Support Forces (RSF) hit multiple locations, including a fuel depot, Port Sudan International Airport and a hotel.

 “According to the residents, they believe that it was drone strikes by the paramilitary Rapid Support Forces – once again.
 They targeted a fuel depot in the city but also around the port and the air base,” Morgan said.